Edilpur Copperplate

-Edilpur Copperplate (ইদিলপুর তাম্রলিপি) was found in a char land dug of Edilpur zamindari under Shariatpur District of Bangladesh about 120 miles directly east of Calcutta.
-Baboo Conoylal Tagore of Tagore zamindari has presented the plate to Asiatic Society of Bengal in 1838, but now it is missing from collection.
-The plate is made of copper and was sharp in the letters, that the plate could have been long buried in the place where it was found.
-There was a seal, which is an elaborately executed figure of Siva in copper cast.
-The character of this inscription is rather less simple than the earlier alphabets of Pala dynasty.
-It is strictly the Gaur character which has descended the modern written Bengali.
-It is much to be regretted that when the first font of Bengali type was prepared, the letters were made after the model of the running hand or written instead of this which may be called the print hand.
+Edilpur Copperplate (ইদিলপুর তাম্রলিপি) is an Indian copperplate.
+It was found in a char land in Edilpur zamindari under Shariatpur District (part of Undivided India) about 120 mi directly east of Calcutta.
+Baboo Conoylal Tagore of Tagore zamindari presented the plate to the Asiatic Society of Bengal in 1838.
+It later disappeared from the collection.
+The plate is made of copper and was sharply etched.
+The plate could have long been buried.
+A seal depicted an elaborately executed figure of Siva.
+The character of this inscription is less simple than the earlier alphabets of Pala dynasty.
+It is strictly in Gaur script which evolved into modern written Bengali.
+When the first font of Bengali type was prepared, the letters were made after the model of the running hand or written instead of this (the print hand).